-Visual Arts involves students in artmaking, art criticism and art history.
+Visual Arts involves students in art making, art criticism and art history.
 Students develop their own artworks, culminating in a 'body of work' in the HSC course.
 Students critically and historically investigate artworks, critics, historians and artists from Australia as well as those from other cultures, traditions and times.

-HSC Course learning opportunities focus on:
+Learning opportunities focus on:

-- how students may develop their practice in artmaking, art criticism, and art history - how students may develop their own informed points of view in increasingly independent ways and use different interpretive frameworks in their investigations - how students may learn about the relationships between artists, artworks, the world and audiences within the artworld and apply these to their own investigations - How students may further develop meaning and focus in their work.
+- how students may develop their practice in art making, art criticism, and art history - how students may develop their own informed points of view in increasingly independent ways and use different interpretive frameworks in their investigations - how students may learn about the relationships between artists, artworks, the world and audiences within the art world and apply these to their own investigations - how students may further develop meaning and focus in their work.